thegiftofgabes/10-spellblades/procedure.md

 **Do**: With Spell or Blade, witness the result of an outcome in question;
 **Know**: Give your testimony about what Intrigue, Tragedy, or Sorcery you've witnessed;
 **Doubt**: Demand that other Witnesses testify about what Intrigue, Tragedy, or Sorcery they can attest.

+### Say

+As a Witness, when you roleplay the account of your designated Spellblade, Say what they do, feel, think and know.

+As long as the outcomes of their words and deeds are not into question, this is a free-form method of collaboration into the Apocrypha.

+### Do

+After a Witness has a Say, if the outcomes of a Spellblade's words and deeds are into question, summon the dice to Arbitrate:

+To summon arbitration, reach for the dice, and take one to start with.

+Decide whether your Spellblade had their way through Spell or Blade.

+When relying on Spell, add another die for each void heart, and yet one more if the Aptitude that your Focus inspires applies to this moment.

+When relying on Blade, add another die for each burdened die, and yet one more if the Trait that you earned with your Mastery applies at this moment.

 ---